NativeScript/docs-v8/tutorial-angular.md

 ## Overview of the example application

 Components form the basic building blocks of an Angular application.
 Components represent the pages and views that the user interacts with.
-NativeScript Angular follows the same concept with the difference being primarily within the component's HTML template layer and it's styling.
+NativeScript Angular follows the same concept with the difference being primarily within the component's HTML template layer and its styling.

 You'll build a video streaming app that offers the ability to select and watch videos in the app and bring that experience outside the application in picture-in-picture mode.